Political Contributions and Expenditures

 Anadarko believes transparency is vital to promote a strong and thriving democracy, as well as to preserve the integrity of the American electoral process.
 Anadarko publicly provides its political contributions and expenditure activities below to ensure that such activities are transparent to the company’s stockholders and other stakeholders.

 Corporate Political Contributions and PAC Contributions

-Anadarko’s corporate contributions in 2015 to support candidates, political organizations, and state and local ballot measures totaled approximately $1,167,600.
-Contributions by Anadarko’s political action committee (PAC) to candidates and political party committees in 2015 totaled less than $204,000.
+In 2017, Anadarko did not make any corporate contributions to support candidates, or state and local ballot measures.
+Contributions by Anadarko’s political action committee (PAC) to candidates and political party committees in 2017 totaled less than $144,000.

 Anadarko has not used corporate or PAC funds to make any direct independent expenditures on behalf of candidates running for public office.
 If Anadarko makes independent expenditures in the future (or contributes to state or federal independent expenditure committees, so-called “SuperPACs”), these contributions (amounts and recipient names) would be disclosed on the annual political contribution reports identified above.

 Anadarko is a member of and actively engages in various industry and trade groups (organized under section 501(c)(6) of the Internal Revenue Code) in the United States.
 While not the primary reason for membership, some trade associations engage in educational initiatives regarding issues that affect our industry as well as lobbying activities that seek to promote legislative solutions that are sound and responsible and appropriately advance both the industry’s and Anadarko’s business goals and interests.